BlocProtocol/BLOC-wiki/docs/wallets/Making-a-paper-wallet.md

 - Save the `Spend Key` and the `View Key`, the two very long strings of (seemingly) random letters and numbers, safely.
 **DO NOT SHARE IT WITH ANYONE**.
 **Anyone who has access to this can *access your funds* and has *complete control* over your wallet.**

+- Save the `View Key`, very long strings of (seemingly) random letters and numbers, safely.
+**YOU MAY SHARE WITH SOME PEOPLE**.
+**For someone to monitor your wallet without having access to spend it. it's like: Hey!
+You can look, but you can't touch**